kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Gloria's face, the music school receptionist, is the clearest image in this AI photo.
 - The face of the [first man](#the-older-slimmer-shorter-greyer-man-the-angel) and the [second men](#seven-devils) are missing.
-- The eyes are from [the deep-set monstrous man](#5-dark-thick-curly-haired-deep-set-man), and the overall face shape is the [third man](#4-a-man-called-bruno-with-at-least-one-son-called-bruno), probably Gloria's brother Ivan.
+- The eyes are from [the deep-set monstrous man](#5-dark-thick-curly-haired-deep-set-man), and the overall face shape is the [fourth man](#4-bruno), probably Gloria's brother Bruno.
 - The arrogance of the gang and their absolute certainty they will never be brought to justice is staggering.
 - The account today in January 2026 has the back of someone's head as a profile pic and is posting the same wild and sexist content as before.